 For me, it started with a Google search in 2010, “How Do I Keep My Polish from Chipping in the Shower?”

 I spent over 80 hours searching the web until felt that I had seen everything that it had to offer.
 Back then, the Internet was a lot smaller.
 And I still did not have an answer to my question.

 The solution came to me several months later after I had done another 200 plus hours of exhaustive research.
 I hadn’t found the answer before, but I did find the pieces of information necessary to discover the answer.

 The quick answer is that nails absorb 1/3rd their weight in water.
 When water is absorbed through the underside of your nail plate, it breaks the polish-to-nail bond.

 The long answer is in my article “How Do I Keep My Polish from Chipping in the Shower?”

 I created the Fab 5 Polish Wrap technique to help prevent my nails from absorbing water.

 Now, does it stop my nails from absorbing water if I’m doing dishes without gloves for 30 minutes?
 NO!!!

 But it does stop my nails from absorbing water in a 15 minute luxurious shower!
 Yes.
 And as a Mom to 4 active children and an entrepreneur, that’s all I need!

 The result, is that I can easily wear my nail polish for 7 to 10 days without any chipping!
-And when I’ve spent a few hours creating gorgeous nail art—I want it to stick around!
+And when I’ve spent a few hours creating gorgeous nail art—dang it, I want it to stick around!